golemfactory/yagna-docs/yajsapi/hig-level/simple.md

   });
 ```

-## Worker Function and Work Context API
+## Worker Function and WorkContext API

-Each of the available methods: `run`, `map` and `forEach` takes the `worker` function as a parameter.
-The worker function is asynchronous and provides a `Work Context API` - `ctx` object.
+The TaskExecutor API provides three methods - `run`, `map`, and `forEach` - each of which takes a worker function as a parameter.
+This worker function is asynchronous and provides access to a `WorkContext API` through an object named `ctx`.

-Work Context allows running single commands or batches of commands on a provider.
+The `WorkContext API` allows you to run single commands or batch commands on a provider.

-Single commands available to run on a provider:
+The following single commands are available:

 - `run()`
 - `uploadFile()`
 - `uploadJson()`
 - `downloadFile()`

 You can also compose particular commands into batches.
-For this, you should use `beginBatch`, e.g.
+To run a batch of commands, use the `beginBatch()` method and chain the commands together, followed by either `end()` or `endStream()`.

+For example, using `end()`:
 ```js
 const res = await ctx
    .beginBatch()